Medically reviewed by Drugs.com. Last updated on Oct 28, 2022.

 In the U.S.

 Pharmacologic Class: Serotonin Receptor Antagonist, 5-HT3

-Ondansetron injection is used to prevent the nausea and vomiting that may occur after treatment with cancer medicines (chemotherapy or radiation), including high-dose cisplatin. ondansetron is also used to prevent and treat nausea and vomiting that may happen after surgery.
+Ondansetron injection is used to prevent nausea and vomiting caused by cancer medicines (chemotherapy or radiation), including high-dose cisplatin.
+Ondansetron is also used to prevent and treat nausea and vomiting that may happen after surgery.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For ondansetron, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to ondansetron or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ondansetron injection in children.
 However, safety and efficacy have not been established in children being treated for nausea and vomiting due to cancer treatments who are younger than 6 months of age or for the prevention of nausea and vomiting from surgery in children younger than 1 month of age.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ondansetron injection in the elderly.